timmyers/gilded-rose-kata/README.md

-Hi and welcome to team Gilded Rose.
+Hi and welcome to team Gilded Rose in the timmyers universe.

+Information shared with the circleci universe GildedRose is found [below][CircleCI Universe].

+# CircleCI Universe

 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest